coralproject/ask-docs/contributions/development.md

 # Branches

-Coral repositories should normally have only three living branches at all time, including the regular `master` branch:
+Coral repositories should normally have only two living branches at all time, including the regular `master` branch:

-## `docs` branch

-The `docs` branch supports documentation updates between product releases.
-This branch allow us to decouple documentation releases from product releases.

 ## `release` branch